-This document is accompanied by the second prototype of the SOA4All Studio that has been complied into a single deployment file (i.e., a WAR file) that can be found in the /bin directory and that can be deployed on an Apache Tomcat web application server.
-The WAR file therefore combines the T2.4 results and integrates results of various modules coming from other WP2 tasks.
-As such, prototype D2.4.3 is called the "SOA4All Studio Second Prototype".
+This document is accompanied by the first prototype of the SOA4All Studio that has been complied into a single deployment file (i.e., a WAR file) that can be found in the /bin directory and that can be deployed on an Apache Tomcat web application service.
+The WAR file therefore combining the T2.4 results and integrates results of various modules coming from other WP2 tasks.
+As such, prototype D2.4.2 is called the "SOA4All Studio First Prototype".